vitaliypopel/django-routify/README.md

 # Django-Routify
-**Django-Routify** is a package for simple routing Views in the classic Django framework.
+**Django-Routify** is a lightweight package designed to simplify routing views in the classic Django framework.

-With Django-Routify package you no longer have to manually register your views in `urlpatterns` using django.urls.path function.

-Django-Routify can help you to easily register your views using Router class and his @Router.route(...) decorator.
-If you are familiar with Flask, FastAPI or even Django REST Framework, you know that every single view should be registered using decorators.
-It is <ins>easy to read</ins> first of all, and <ins>simplified work</ins>.

-Also you can set `auto_trailing_slash` to `True` value when you're initializing your Router and can write your url_path similar to Flask, FastAPI etc.
-If `auto_trailing_slash` is `True` then url_path which will be equal to `'/hello-world'` will be translated to classic Django url rule - `'hello-world/'`.

-Django-Routify is support `function` and `class` based views, and also `asynchronous`.
+With Django-Routify, you no longer need to manually register your views in `urlpatterns` using Django's `path()` function.
+Instead, the package introduces the `Router` class, allowing you to easily register views using the `@Router.route(url_path=...)` decorator.
+This approach is similar to what you might already be familiar with from frameworks like Flask, FastAPI, or Django REST Framework (DRF), where views are registered with decorators.
+This not only makes your code easier to read but also streamlines the process of routing.

+Additionally, Django-Routify provides the option to set `auto_trailing_slash=True` when initializing the `Router`.
+This allows you to write URL paths similar to those in Flask or FastAPI, such as `/hello-world`, which will be automatically translated into the classic Django URL format: `hello-world/`.

+Django-Routify supports both `function-based` and `class-based` views, as well as `asynchronous` views, providing flexibility for different project needs.

 ## Documentation
 Documentation are already available [here](https://vitaliypopel.github.io/django-routify-docs/homepage)!